 - the trail continues on the south side of the tracks adjacent to Talbot Avenue near Rosemary Hills Elementary School.
-The trail will cross over (via a pedestrian bridge) to the north side of the CSX/WMATA right-ofway between Hanover Street and Grace Church Road - the trail between crash wall and retaining wall from where it crosses to north side of right-of-way to just north of Spring Street - the trail continues on north side of rail right-of-way below both 16th Street and Spring Street bridges - the trail will cross Colesville Road on a bridge and enter the Silver Spring Transit Center area between the Metrorail/MARC tracks and the bus bays at or near an elevation close to the second level of the Transit Center - the trail will provide access to the Transit Center for rail and bus users - the Capital Crescent Trail and Metropolitan Branch Trail will connect directly to each other, at the same level, in the area between the Transit Center and the right-of-way containing the Metrorail, MARC, CSX, and Purple Line tracks - the elevated trail structure will be ten-feet wide (inside clear) and to the extent possible, maintain a level grade and direct path through the Transit Center area.
+The trail will cross over (via a pedestrian bridge) to the north side of the CSX/WMATA right-ofway between Hanover Street and Grace Church Road - the trail between crash wall and retaining wall from where it crosses to north side of right-of-way to just north of Spring Street - trail access from Lyttonsville Road - trail access from near 16th Street.

+Table 11 16th Street Station to Paul S. Sarbanes Silver Spring Transit Center from to current right-of-way width prior master plan right-of-way width (minimum) minimum right-of-way width and/or area required for Purple Line and trail 16 th Street Station Silver Spring Transit Center Varies an estimated 75 to 165 feet Varies an estimated 75 to 165 feet.
+Both tracks and trail recommended to be located on the right-of- way's north or east side in the 1990 Plan Amendment An estimated 180-foot right-of-way is required to accommodate the trail (north side of right-of-way) and tracks (south side of right-of-way) Notes The tracks will be on an aerial structure crossing from the south side of the right-of-way to the north side where the tracks and trail will join and cross Colesville Road before entering the Transit Center The Purple Line tracks at the Transit Center are on an aerial structure above the Metrorail and MARC tracks Capital Crescent Trail Key features of the concept plan for the Capital Crescent Trail from the 16 th Street Station to the Silver Spring Transit Center include: trail access from Spring Street trail access from Apple Avenue Silver Spring Transit Center Station Key features of the Purple Line Silver Spring Transit Center Station include: platform on an aerial structure above Metrorail and MARC track level elevator and escalator access from Purple Line level to Metrorail and MARC level access to the Transit Center's second level via pedestrian bridge from Metrorail and MARC level access to street level via elevator and escalator from either Transit Center or Metrorail and MARC track level the trail continues on north side of rail right-of-way below both 16th Street and Spring Street bridges the trail will cross Colesville Road on a bridge and enter the Silver Spring Transit Center area between the Metrorail/MARC tracks and the bus bays at or near an elevation close to the second level of the Transit Center the trail will provide access to the Transit Center for rail and bus users the Capital Crescent Trail and Metropolitan Branch Trail will connect directly to each other, at the same level, in the area between the Transit Center and the right-of-way containing the Metrorail, MARC, CSX, and Purple Line tracks